 4.2.2.8 Air temperature and humidity

 Temperature (Part I, Chapter 2) and humidity (Part I, Chapter 4) observations are considered together as they are often measured by psychrometric methods with paired wet- and dry-bulb thermometers.
 With the increasing use of AWS, however, it is becoming more common for these parameters to be measured independently with a thermometer and separate hygrometer.
-Whichever method is used, the instruments should have good ventilation and be well exposed in a stream of air, directly from the sea, which has not been in contact with, or passed over, the ship, and should be adequately shielded from radiation, precipitation and spray.
+Whichever method is used, the instruments should have good and long enough ventilation (to allow adaptation) and be well exposed in a stream of air, directly from the sea, which has not been in contact with, or passed over, the ship, and should be adequately shielded from radiation, precipitation and spray.

-For manned observations, if a louvred screen is to be used, two should be provided, one secured on each side of the vessel, so that the observation can also be made from the windward side.
+For visual observations, if a louvred screen is to be used, two should be provided, one secured on each side of the vessel, so that the observation can also be made from the windward side.
 In this way, thermometers in the hygrometer can be completely exposed to the air-stream and are uninfluenced by artificial sources of heat and water vapour.
 As an alternative, a single portable louvred screen can be used, which is hung on whichever side is windward to gain the same exposure.
 The muslin wick fitted to a wet-bulb thermometer in a louvred screen should be changed at least once each week, and more often in stormy weather.

 Sling or aspirated psychrometers exposed on the windward side of the bridge have been found to be satisfactory.
 If manually operated psychrometers are used, the thermometers must be read as soon as possible after ventilation has stopped.
 Handheld hygrometers require several minutes to be acclimated to the open environment if they have been stored indoors before use.
+Acclimatization is reached, when the readout of the instrument is stable for a period of up to one minute.

 For the general management of psychrometers, the recommendations of Part I, Chapter 4 should be followed.
 Distilled water should be used for the wet-bulb thermometer.
 If this is not readily available, water from the condenser will generally be more suitable than ordinary freshwater.
 Water polluted by traces of seawater should never be used because any traces of salt will affect the wet-bulb temperature significantly.

 With AWS or a distant digital display, a manual reading of the instruments inside the screen is no longer necessary and a single screen typically can be installed far enough from the ship’s structure to provide good exposure.
 This means, however, that the filling of wet-bulb reservoirs becomes difficult, and consequently electronic temperature and relative humidity sensors are typically used with AWS.
-These instruments require calibration at least annually.
-As noted in Part I, Chapter 4, accuracy for such relative humidity sensors is likely to be lower than for psychrometric sensors, but there has not yet been a systematic assessment of the accuracy of these sensors in the marine environment.
+These instruments require calibration on a regular basis.
 The AWS should report both air temperature and humidity as 1-min averages.